What is Inventory Carrying Cost and Why Your eCommerce Business Should Know?

-As mentioned earlier, the inventory carrying cost refers to the cost that is associated with holding or carrying the inventory in proper conditions.
-Such costs may include expenses like those of warehousing, security, insurance, interest, pilferage, obsolescence, etc.
+As mentioned earlier, the Inventory carrying Cost is the Cost associated with holding or carrying the Inventory in proper conditions.
+Such costs may include warehousing, security, insurance, interest, pilferage, obsolescence, etc.

-On the other hand, the ordering cost refers to the cost that is incurred in placing and receiving the order for the inventory.
-It includes the cost of receivers who take in material, the costs of setting up suppliers, the cost of material planners and buyers, and any other cost associated with placing orders.
+On the other hand, the ordering cost refers to the Cost incurred in placing and receiving the order for the Inventory.
+It includes the Cost of receivers who take in material, the costs of setting up suppliers, the Cost of material planners and buyers, and any other cost associated with placing orders.
 The orders are either placed with the factory or third-party suppliers.

 The following table summarizes the difference between inventory ordering costs and holding costs.